Harper College will be closed Monday, December 23 through Wednesday, January 1 for Winter Break.

 The cumulative academic record for the student is reviewed at the conclusion of every semester: fall, spring and summer.
 Students will be placed on Warning or Suspension status when they do not meet the minimum SAP requirements.

-Students who are on Suspension status have a right to submit an appeal that provides detailed information and supporting documentation about mitigating circumstances
+Students who are on Suspension status have a right to submit an appeal that provides detailed information and supporting documentation about extenuating circumstances

 For more detailed information, read the Satisfactory Academic Progress Policy and be sure to meet with your academic advisor to monitor the completion of your program of study.

 Students who are on Suspension status because of failure to maintain Satisfactory Academic Progress (SAP) have a right to appeal.
-All appeals must be complete, provide detailed information and supporting documentation about mitigating circumstances.
-Mitigating circumstances include injury or illness of the student or death of an immediate family member.
+All appeals must be complete, provide detailed information and supporting documentation about extenuating circumstances.
+Extenuating circumstances include injury or illness of the student or death of an immediate family member.

 A student must submit three items as part of the appeal process.
 Incomplete appeals will not be reviewed.